Skip to content

 Attachment

 The adults with COVID-19 in the ITU seem to be long-stayers.
 Having the same set of patients for a few weeks is great in some ways and hard in others.
 Often, with PICU patients, there can be prolonged stays, but one of the things the adult team found hard was the attachment they formed to their patients from seeing them shift after shift.
-Couple this with the need to look after so many patients on adult ITU whilst rotating through different pods.
+Couple this with the need to look after so many patients in adult ITU whilst rotating through different pods.
 On PICU, it was one area with the same patients.

 Teamwork

 This has been an eye-opening experience.
 It has been challenging, terrifying, devastating at times.
 It has also provided opportunities to work with amazing colleagues and witness teamwork between medical and nursing staff like never before.
-It has been a unique opportunity for adult and paediatric teams to work side by side and siphon bits of each other’s practices.
+It has been a unique opportunity for adult and paediatric teams to work and siphon bits of each other’s practices.

 As for the feet- it wasn’t as bad as I expected- but I drew the line at a request for a foot massage!